 Airlines will not post security deposits (2 months at ORD (ORD AUA 2023)) to backstop capital program risks

-Year-end over-collections should be returned to airlines as credits or refunds, not retained by airports
+Year-end over-collections may be returned to airlines as credits or refunds, not retained by airports

-Under residual ratemaking, where airlines bear revenue risk, this issue recurs in 12 of 31 residual airports (DWU).
+Under residual ratemaking, where airlines bear revenue risk, this issue recurs at airports employing residual ratemaking (based on DWU review of publicly available AUAs).
 Airlines in residual structures face volatility in their landing fees and terminal rents precisely because airports front-load capital costs and then recover them through rates.
 Airlines argue they may not additionally fund capital construction through advance payments.

 2.2 Facility Development Cycle Misalignment

-Terminal buildings are designed for 20-30 year planning horizons; when completed, they almost always exceed current square footage requirements
+Terminal buildings are designed for 20-30 year planning horizons; when completed, they exceed current terminal square footage, with completed terminals frequently exceeding initial design capacity (typically 20–30% larger than immediate needs at completion, per industry practice documented in ACRP research)

 Runway systems require 10-15 year development timelines; runway capacity additions are complex and context-dependent, adding 200-1,200 movements at ORD (O'Hare 21 EIS) depending on configuration and airport-specific factors